It may seem a little alarming, but schooling for all French children is compulsory in the calendar year the child turns 3.

 The school year in France starts in September and ends the 1st week of July.
 The first day of class is known as the Rentrée, and it is such a big deal that many offices give their employees the day off to take their preschool-age children to school.

-French kids have a 2 week holiday every 6 weeks.
+French kids have a 2 week holiday every 6 weeks, which can complicate anyone’s family life in France.
 This means all kids in France are off of school for 2 full weeks during each of the following months:

 This is part of the regular cycle of holidays in France, and many parents also take the time off to go somewhere with their kids, for at least one week out of the two weeks.
 (French adults usually have between 6-10 weeks holidays, and so can afford to do so.)